Best 2-Person Inflatable Kayak Australia 2025

 Packed Size - 85x45x30cm

-Pros - Easy to set up, well-made
+Pros - Easy setup, well-made

-Cons - Too short to comfortably seat two people
+Cons - Too short for two

 Aquaglide Navarro 145